Summary

 Bell’s hinge-back tortoise | Kinixys belliana

-DIET | Omnivore – vegetables, twigs, roots, leaves, fruits, earthworms, snails, tadpoles, and other small invertebrates
+Omnivore – vegetables, twigs, roots, leaves, fruits, earthworms, snails, tadpoles, and other small invertebrates

 Hermann’s Tortoise | Testudo hermanni